musabagab/MedicineReminder/README.md

 # medicinereminder

-<center> A flutter app with daily notifications to remind the users to take medicines </center>
+<h1> A flutter app with daily notifications to remind the users to take medicines </h1>

 ![](screenshots/1.png)
 ![](screenshots/2.png)